onera/Maia/doc/introduction/introduction.rst

 Introduction
 ============

-Parallel algorithms take as input a parallel view of the input data.
-Maia works with two different ways of representing parallel data, and extends these concepts to specify whole parallel CGNS trees.

-These section introduces the core concepts of distributed and partitioned data used in maia, and their application to define parallel CGNS trees.
+These section introduces the core concepts of distributed and partitioned data used in Maia, and their application to define parallel CGNS trees.

 Core concepts
 -------------